wujr5/c-and-cpp-language-learning/week6-flowchat-and-pseudocode.md

 **Notice that**

 1. The presentation is no more than 5 minutes and there will be 5 extra minutes for discussion.
 2. You should prepare much for it.
+PPT is encouraged.
 3. First come, first get the opportunity.
 4. You can describe a algorithm you have learn, but you should make a majority of your classmates know what you are describing.
 5. You can also share with us your learning experience about C++, and give some advice about how to learn it well.